 - Finish nailer

 - 1.25″ finish nails for the nail gun

 - 1×3’s, 1×4’s, 1×6’s or other reclaimed lumber

 - Staple gun and 3/8″ staples

 Notes: I chose pegboard because it was slightly cheaper and weighed less than the masonite but was still rigid enough to hold the reclaimed wood.
 You can ask a Lowe’s employee to cut down the rigid foam insulation for you so you can fit it in your car.
-You can also have your pegboard cut at Lowe’s if you know your measurements up front.
+You can also have your pegboard cut at Lowe’s if you know your measurements upfront.
 I chose to use the Kreg Rip Cut because I was anxious to try it out.
-I liked how it worked and it was a good option if you don’t have a table saw.
+I liked how it worked and it was a good option if you don’t have a table saw or track saw.
 Finally, adding the reclaimed lumber is not necessary, I just like the look.
 Another option would be to buy foam insulation and wrap it with fabric and batting and simply fit it in the fireplace opening.